ambanum/political-ads-crowdsourcing-client/README.md

 ```

 On your server, you can simply serve the built application as a set of static files.
-For example, you can do this with Nginx by adding theses simple lines to your Nginx configuration file:
+For example, you can do this with Nginx by adding these lines to your configuration file:

 ```
     …